 Notification of change of submitted posting declaration Form 2 EN

-1. Obligation to appoint a contact person in the Republic of Croatia who will be authorized, during posting period, on behalf of and for the account of the employer to co-operate with the competent authorities and, if necessary, to receive and send documents, requests, notices and other written submissions and deliver them to the employer.
+3. Obligation to appoint a contact person in the Republic of Croatia who will be authorized, during posting period, on behalf of and for the account of the employer to co-operate with the competent authorities and, if necessary, to receive and send documents, requests, notices and other written submissions and deliver them to the employer.
+They shall present the authorization upon request and shall translate all documents upon request if so required.

 Point of Single Contacts – information on establishing a company and providing services in Croatia.